 But in the fast pace of life today, I have found there are a lot of things I had as a kid that I want for my kids now.
 Like time.
 Lots of time to think, roam, daydream, and just grow up.

-After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to Garfield High School.
-I spent my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on the Green Lake Crew team.
+After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to high school there, spending my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on a local crew team.
 I went to the University of Washington and majored in English and creative writing and worked as a nanny, waitress, and sales lady.
 I met my husband in my first class our Freshman year, and we’ve been in love and together for 22 years now–not counting the two-year-break between ages 20 and 22 when we lived apart and dated other people.
 He’s an amazing illustrator and artist and keeps me inspired to live my best life.